lucasch37/ML-Trash-Classification/README.md

-# ML Waste Classification
+# ML Trash Classification

 Categorizes images of waste as recycling, compost, or trash.

-Made using Tensorflow, React, and Flask
+Made using Tensorflow, React, and Flask.